• facebook

 1. Use Stored Procedures

-2. Stored procedures serve as a valuable defense against SQL Injection attacks.
-Developers can enhance their code efficiency by crafting programs in the form of stored procedures for future utilization.
-A stored procedure is a cohesive code unit comprised of multiple statements that can be executed sequentially.
+2. Stored procedures are a great technique for preventing SQL Injection attacks.
+As a developer, you can optimize your code by writing programs in the form of procedures that are stored for later use.
+A storing procedure is a logical code unit with several statements that can be executed in queues.
 A seasoned database administrator uses the stored procedure while SQL server restoration with NORECOVERY option and make the new database active and useful again.

 3. Parametrize Queries